simoncmo/celltrekplot/README.md

-# celltrekplot
+# CellTrek Plot
-plotting functions for CellTrek obj
+Extra Neighborhood analysis and plotting functions for CellTrek obj

 ## Delauney and Neighborhood Percentage
 - `MakeCellTrekDelaunayGraph` - Delany triangulation and make graph using iGraph